 OCBC Bank defines the independence of its Directors in accordance with the Banking (Corporate Governance) Regulations 2005 and with the Code.
 An independent Director is one who is independent from any management and business relationship with the Bank, and independent from any substantial shareholder of the Bank.
-The Board comprises 14 Directors, of whom, a majority or eight are independent Directors.
-They are Mr Bobby Chin, Mr Giam Chin Toon, Tan Sri Dato Nasruddin Bin Bahari, Professor Neo Boon Siong, Dr Tsao Yuan, Col (Ret) David Wong, Mr Wong Nang Jang and Mr Patrick Yeoh.
-In addition, another three Directors are independent from management and business relationships.
-They are Mr Michael Wong Pakshong, Mr Lee Seng Wee and Dr Lee Tih Shih.
+The Board comprises 14 Directors, of whom, a majority or nine are independent Directors.
+They are Mr Bobby Chin, Mrs Fang Ai Lian, Mr Giam Chin Toon, Mr Colm McCarthy, Professor Neo Boon Siong, Dr Tsao Yuan, Mr David Wong, Mr Wong Nang Jang and Mr Patrick Yeoh.
+In addition, another two Directors are independent from management and business relationships.
+They are Mr Lee Seng Wee and Dr Lee Tih Shih.
 Altogether, a significant 11 out of the 14 Directors are either independent Directors or independent from management and business relationships.
-The Chairman, Dr Cheong Choong Kong, although a nonexecutive Director, is deemed not independent from business relationship because of an agreement made between Dr Cheong and OCBC Management Services Private Limited, a wholly-owned subsidiary of the Bank, under which Dr Cheong is appointed as a consultant and entitled to certain payments and benefits (details of which are provided in the Directors' Report).
-Mr David Conner and Mr Pramukti Surjaudaja are not independent from management: the former is executive Director and Chief Executive Officer ("CEO") of the Bank while the latter is President Director of PT Bank NISP Tbk, a subsidiary of the Bank.
+The Chairman, Dr Cheong Choong Kong, although a non-executive Director, is deemed not independent from business relationship because of an agreement made between Dr Cheong and OCBC Management Services Private Limited, a wholly-owned subsidiary of the Bank, under which Dr Cheong is appointed as a consultant and entitled to certain payments and benefits (details of which are provided in the Directors' Report).
+Mr David Conner and Mr Pramukti Surjaudaja are not independent from management: the former is executive Director and Chief Executive Officer ("CEO") of the Bank while the latter has recently been President Director of PT Bank OCBC NISP Tbk, a subsidiary of the Bank.
+Mr Pramukti Suriaudaia is now President Commissioner of PT Bank OCBC NISP Tbk.